Discover Finger Lakes

 Can't Miss Wine Festivals in the Finger Lakes

 Finger Lakes Wine Festival, 8-10 July 2022 / Watkins Glen, NY: Named “Best Wine Festival in the USA” by USA Today readers—is held each July at Watkins Glen International in Watkins Glen, NY—also named “Best NASCAR Track” by readers of USA Today.
 The event fuses wine tasting with regional artisans, music, culinary classes, cooking demonstrations, and breweries and draws thousands of visitors each year.
-Camping, glamping, and pace car rides at Watkins Glen International are also available during the event.
+Camping, glamping, and race car rides at Watkins Glen International are also available at the event.

 BEYOND THE VINES

 Don’t miss all the amazing activities in and around the Finger Lakes wine country.
 Here are some of our favorites.